ausomeapps/audio-streamer/README.md

     ```
     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
     ```
+- [A valid "iPhone Developer" code signing identity](http://polly.readthedocs.io/en/latest/toolchains/ios/errors/polly_ios_development_team.html) - this is super important because compiling the iOS and OSX frameworks must be codesigned.
+- If you've never built a project with Xcode be sure to run an empty project at least once with your codesigning team enabled to prompt the "Enable Developer Mode" window.
+Once you enable this `xcodebuild` will be able to find your `iPhone Development` certificate.

 ### Cloning the repo
 You're going to want to clone this repo recursively to get the submodules for djinni and polly (we're using custom forks from the Mobile C++ organization)